CarlFredriksson/RL_an_introduction/Chapter_2/chapter_2_exercises.md

 $$

 Thus $\alpha \in (0, 1] \implies B_n \in (0, 1] \implies 1 - B_n \in [0, 1)$, which means that $\beta_i \prod_{j=i+1}^{n} (1 - \beta_j)$ exponentially decreases the more rewards ago $R_i$ was observed, and thus $Q_n$ is exponentially recency-weighted.

+## Exercise 2.8: UCB Spikes

+In Figure 2.4 the UCB algorithm shows a distinct spike in performance on the 11th step.
+Why is this?
+Note that for your answer to be fully satisfactory it must explain both why the reward increases on the 11th step and why it decreases on the subsequent steps.
+Hint: If $c = 1$, then the spike is less prominent.

+**My answer:**

+This question and answer is similar to Exercise 2.6: Mysterious Spikes.
+All 10 actions will be tried in the first 10 time steps.
+On the 11th step, the action that resulted in the highest reward on its first try will be selected since every action will have the same uncertainty term $\sqrt{\frac{\ln 11}{1}}$, which leads to increased performance for that step.
+On the subsequent steps, the uncertainty term will play a big role and many exploratory actions will be taken, thus we see a decrease in performance.
+With $c = 1$, the uncertainty term plays a smaller role and greedy selection is more likely - which makes the spike less prominent.
+Over time, the impact of the uncertainty term decreases and the action-value estimates will be increasingly accurate - this leads to increased performance over time.

+## Exercise 2.9

+Show that in the case of two actions, the soft-max distribution is the same as that given by the logistic, or sigmoid, function often used in statistics and artificial neural networks.

+**My answer:**